Research ethics review is a process of initial and ongoing review and monitoring of research involving human participants.

 Clinical studies include surgery, clinical interventions, the testing of drugs, medical devices and rehabilitation exercise programs, and/or the analysis of clinical data obtained from medical records or studies of a clinical nature involving the linkage of data from existing databases.

 Find out more

 A UBC REB Metrics Report was created in September 2015 to reflect the UBC-affiliated REB review trends from 2012-2015.
-The report was updated in November 2016 to reflect data from 2015 and 2016.
+The report is updated annually.